mcorino/wxRuby3-MaterialDesignArtProvider/USAGE.md

     set_menu_bar(menuBar)

     # Create a panel to place the toolbar in (a toolbar could also be attached directly to a Wx::Frame but this
-    # has the unfortunate effect, AFAIAC, that on MacOSX it gets integrated in the apps title bar which is not always
+    # has unfortunate effects with the MacOSX native toolbar integration in the app title bar which does not work
-    # pretty).
+    # for small icons and, IMO, is not very pretty).
     panel = Wx::Panel.new(self)

     panel_szr = Wx::VBoxSizer.new